Connected Learning Multi-Academy Trust teacher direct route into teaching

 The trust aims to raise the standard of educational achievement of all pupils, provide a safe and nurturing environment, work with educational establishments outside the MAT to help to raise educational achievement across Essex and establish and disseminate best educational practice.

-In 2017-18 we will be recruiting a pool of 5-6 trainees who may be employed as early as November 2017.
+We often recruit a pool of trainees for our schools.
 Our teacher direct training offer is unique in that we work across a diverse range of schools in which you can train and are fully committed to supporting you through the first two years of your training post qualification.

 “I could not have had these type of training opportunities in any other partnership.
 To have this level of experience at leading and developing my own practice alongside like-minded colleagues has been invaluable.
 I would recommend training with this trust to anyone who is invested in improving children’s lives and wants to take advantage of the excellent training and support to plan their own career”